-The Bronze ClassDogs are promoted to the Bronze class (6.45 to 7.30pm Wednesday evenings) when they are ready so there is usually a mix of abilities, some having been in the class a while and others just having been promoted.
+The Bronze ClassDogs are promoted to the Bronze class when they are ready so there is usually a mix of abilities, some having been in the class a while and others just having been promoted.
 The trainers ensure that each dog can do exercises to the level specific to them.
 The Kennel Club Good Citizen Bronze Award is taken in this class but some of the exercises would also enable some dogs to compete in classes at Companion Dog Shows or Open Obedience Shows.
 A Kennel Club approved adjudicator judges the Bronze award.
 Successful candidates receive a rosette and certificate.

 In the Kennel Club Good Citizen Bronze Award emphasis is placed on the handler's ability to handle, control and generally care for their dog in a domestic environment.
 Some exercises will be extensions of the Puppy Foundation Award.

 - Cleanliness and Identification.
 As in the Puppy Foundation course.

 - Collar and Lead.
 The handler learns how to put on and take off the collar and lead safely and the equipment needs to be suitable for the dog.